ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 An overlay can also be used to create a composite location without using `DW_OP_piece`.
 For example GPUs often store doubles in two 32b parts.
-An overlay can be used to concatenate the locations.
+An overlay can be used to combine the locations.

     DW_OP_addr 0x100
     DW_OP_addr 0x200